souvikdas2411/CS501/README.md

 ## CS501 - Fall 2023

-This is the CS501 Research Credit Fall 2023 repository.
+This is the CS501 Research Credit Fall 2023 repository.<br>
 Advisor - Will Braynen

 ## Folders